 Online Bidding: This auction will be conducted in two parts.
 (Day #1 Friday July 5th) will be an Online Only Timed Internet Auction event held on Proxibid.com.
 There will be no Live Bidding at the Auction site on Friday the 5th of July.
 We will sell Approx. 375 lots on Friday starting at 5 PM including Glassware, China, Collectibles, Primatives, Furniture &more.
 (Day #2 Saturday July 6th) will be a LIVE Auction held at the Auction Site in Cape Charles, VA with Online Pre-Bidding & Live Webcast bidding during the Auction via PROXIBID.COM.
 Online bidding can be accessed through the A & M Auctioneers website.
 We will sell approx. 350 lots on Saturday morning starting at 9:03 AM.
 This portion of the Auction will include a very nice selection of Furniture, Sterling Silver, Maps, Artwork, Primitives, Collectibles, Firearms, Car & more!
 View Website for a complete listing.

-All items have been cataloged & photographed and will be uploaded to the Online Bid Server soon.
+All items have been cataloged & photographed and uploaded to the Online Bid Server.